Filozoff/BlogArticles/Article003/article003.md

 1. **Dependency analysis**: Implement scanning of `Package.swift` for dependency version changes that might affect compatibility
 2. **Package mutliple target support**: This solution works well for one-target Swift packages.
 It can be improved to scan all targets within provided `scheme` and do diffing for all public interface files
-3. **Custom API Analysis**: Develop more sophisticated parsing for complex API changes
+3. **Custom API Analysis**: Develop more sophisticated parsing for complex API changes, like treating new parameter with default value inside a method or enum as non-breaking change
+4. **Beta releases support**: The discussed script handles versioning for mature packages, where breaking changes bump the `MAJOR` version.
+For beta releases, breaking changes would bump the `MINOR` version instead
+5. **Multiple device support**: Some packages have platform-specific APIs for Linux or macOS.
+The current example requires developers to run the script individually for each supported platform and compare the resulting versions

 For GitHub users, instead of implementing this from scratch, consider using a ready-made action from my repository: [Filozoff/action-swift-propose-next-version](https://github.com/Filozoff/action-swift-propose-next-version).
 You can see [a live example of its usage](https://github.com/Filozoff/XCTestExtension/blob/master/.github/workflows/ci.yml) in my library.